esbeneickhardt/karpathyintro/README.md

 In this repository I follow along with Karpathy's deep learning series ["Zero to Hero"](https://karpathy.ai/zero-to-hero.html), and write notes and code.

 # Overview
-So far I completed the following parts of his lessons:
+So far I have completed the following parts of his lessons:

 1. Micrograd
   * Description: